keijiro/KinoBokeh/README.md

 ![gif](http://33.media.tumblr.com/e405745a370b3c1c141f4ccf46b474ad/tumblr_nsxbzf1J5g1qio469o1_400.gif)

 KinoBokeh uses a separable DOF filter technique, which was originally developed by [Lorne McIntosh][McIntosh].
-This is not an artifact-free filter, but has a good cost vs. quality balance and can create characteristic bokeh effects.
+This is not an artifact-free filter (actually it introduces a lot of small artifacts), but has a good quality vs. performance balance, and can create characteristic bokeh effects at relatively small cost.

 [McIntosh]: http://lorneswork.com/work/view/7